The Best Android Fax Apps In 2025

 User-friendliness | 4/5

 Easy Fax promises use of one account across all of your devices, and initially we thought this might extend to their iPhone app too.
-However, it turns out it doesn’t link to your iPhone account, if you have both an Android and iPhone – so this was the only major disappointment we found – no other complaints!
+However, it turns out it doesn’t link to your iPhone account if you have both an Android and iPhone – so this was the only major disappointment we found.

 Price | 4/5

 Easy Fax operates on a ‘price per page’ model using credits, which you can buy in different amounts.
 It gets a bit confusing here, but the number of credits needed to send one fax page depends on which country you are sending a fax to.
-US and Canada is generally 10 credits per page, and other countries usually 15 credits per page.
+The US and Canada are 10 credits per page, and other countries are usually 15 credits per page.

 Support | 2/5